 Modern life is complicated, and not getting any simpler.
 Over the years you will find your personal circumstances change several times.
 As your life progresses so should your Will.
 A Will that might be suitable for a single person in their 20s without any assets or children, will probably be completely inappropriate for someone say in their 50s who owns their own house, has their own business, was married and divorced and has now remarried and started a second family.

 It is those kind of changes in your personal circumstances that mean you need to regularly review your will.
-In fact, we advise that you should review your Will every two or three years to ensure to ensure it meets your requirements and accurately reflects your circumstances.
+In fact, we advise that you should review your Will every two or three years to ensure to ensure it reflects your wishes and accurately reflects any changes in circumstances, e.g. marriage or divorce, children and grandchildren, investing in new assets, starting a business, etc. These kind of changes can significantly affect your Estate, your responsibilities and tax liabilities upon death and even the validity of the Will itself.

 But don’t just take our word for it.
 Here’s a direct quote taken from the government’s own gov.uk website